 1. Facing your fears

-One technique used by psychologists to help people overcome their fear of flying is controlled exposure.
-Exposure-based therapies work by gradually exposing the person to the object or situation that frightens them.
+One strategy used by psychologists to help people overcome their fear of flying is controlled exposure.
+Exposure-based therapies work by gradually exposing the person to the object or situation that scares them.

-Treatment usually involves a number of sessions under the guidance of a trained therapist.
+Treatment usually includes several sessions under the guidance of a trained therapist.

 In the later sessions, they learn to face their fear in controlled stages.